 Single Fin entrance parking fee: 5,000 IDR for a motorbike / 15,000 IDR for a car.

 Best time to visit Suluban beach

 The best time to visit Bali Suluban beach is during low tide.
-During that period you will have more beach space to spread out your towel.
-It’s also easier to access and explore the Suluban Cave beach and small rock openings that lead to the hidden beach with low tide.
+During that period the beach is, logically, wider so more space to relax.
+It’s also easier and safer to access and explore the Suluban Cave beach with its small rock openings that lead to the hidden beach with low tide.

 The sunset in south Bali is stunning, so if you’re a sunset lover make sure to get here on time!
 Order a drink at one of the beach bars and find a good spot somewhere on the beach or on the cliffs at one of the beach bars.